simonesilvestroni/m2m-website/_posts/2022-03-11-joining-mastodon.md

 ---
-title: 'Note about joining Mastodon'
+title: 'Joining Mastodon'
 date: '2022-03-11'
 type: note
 categories:
   - 'Social media'
+tags:
+  - mastodon
+  - fediverse
 description: 'I joined Mastodon, as an experiment.
 So far it feels totally different from social media.'
 excerpt: 'I joined Mastodon, as an experiment.
 So far it feels totally different from social media.'
 ---